mujtaba51472/mj-ecomerce/README.md

 **Ecommerce Website**

 Hi!
-My name is **Mujtaba** I have created this tutorial to just for learning purpose.
+My name is **Mujtaba** I have created this project to just for learning purpose.